Governor Kay Ivey

 Ball completed his Master of Science degree from the University of North Texas in long-term care administration.
 His Bachelor of Science degree was obtained in business administration at Alabama A&M University.
 Ball is a founding member of the Western Area Economic Development Council for the City of Birmingham and is a sitting member of the University of Alabama Birmingham Healthcare Management Advisory Board.
 He also donates time to his community by coaching Little League football and baseball with multiple parks in the Birmingham area.
 He is a proud member of Omega Psi Phi Fraternity, Inc.

-Dr. Scherrie Banks is a native of Midway, Ala., and is currently employed with the Alabama State Department of Education.
+Dr. Scherrie Pickett is a native of Midway, Ala., and is currently employed with the Alabama State Department of Education.

-She is a member of St. John A.M.E.
-Church in Fort Mitchell, Ala., the Chattahoochee Valley Alabama A&M University Alumni Association, Life Member of the Alabama A&M Alumni Association, Bullock County Voters’ League, Alpha Kappa Alpha Sorority, Incorporated, Alabama School Counselors Association, and the Alabama Education Association.
+She is a member of Narrow Lane Road Church of Christ, Life Member of the Alabama A&M Alumni Association, Bullock County Voters’ League, and Alpha Kappa Alpha Sorority, Incorporated--Omega Chi Omega Chapter.

 Attorney Tiffany Johnson Cole